skopylov58/simple-jdbc-connection-pool/README.md

 ### No extra threads

+During normal operation, pool does not use any additional threads - watchdogs, etc.

 ## Performance benchmarking

 I've compared this connection pool with latest well known c3p0 pool version 0.9.5.5